fommil/fpmortals/manuscript/complete.md

     val program = new DynAgents[Id]
   }
 ~~~~~~~~

+A> We will return to this code later on in the book and replace `var` with a
+A> principled way of managing state.

 When we write a unit test (here using `FlatSpec` from scalatest), we
 create an instance of `MutableHandlers` and then import all of its